lamberta/devkit-doc/api/timestep/color.md

 	* `a {number}` ---Alpha component between 0 and 1.
 2. Return: `{this}`

+Sets any of the HSLA components of the color.

 ### color.spin (degrees)
 1. `degrees {number}`
 2. Return: `{this}`

+Rotates the hue of the color.

 ### color.saturate (amount)
 1. `amount {number}`
 2. Return: `{this}`

+Increases the saturation of the color.

 ### color.desaturate (amount)
 1. `amount {number}`
 2. Return: `{this}`

+Decreases the saturation of the color.

 ### color.lighten (amount)
 1. `amount {number}`
 2. Return: `{this}`

+Increases the lightness of the color.

 ### color.darken (amount)
 1. `amount {number}`
 2. Return: `{this}`

+Decreases the lightness of the color.

 ### color.fadeIn (amount)
 1. `amount {number}`
 2. Return: `{this}`

+Increases the alpha of the color.

 ### color.fadeOut (amount)
 1. `amount {number}`
 2. Return: `{this}`

+Decreases the alpha of the color.

 ### color.clone ()
 1. Return: `{Color}`

+Returns a separate instance of the same color.

 ### color.toHex ()
 1. Return `{string}`